As a keeper of culture fostering equity and restoration, I provide spaces for folks to heal holistically.

 Taking all that in, my husband and I opened Sankofa Yoga and Wellness Center in July 2019 in Laurel, MD to create more spaces for folks to thrive, restore, and heal authentically.
 SYWC is a diverse cOMmunity that encourage yogis to live conscious lives on and off the mat, fosters cultural connections, and provides the community with tools to live healthier and holistic lifestyles.
 In November 2020 we opened Sankofa Health Express and Primary Care , an urgent and primary care with a strong focus on both preventative and alternative treatment and to specifically provide inclusive and culturally responsive healthcare and to address the lack of access thereof.

+My practice is rooted in the eight limbed path of Raja Yoga, focusing on the spiritual, physical, and mental restraints.
 I've been featured on Roland Martin's NewsOne Now discussing the benefits of yoga in urban communities, was ranked HBCU Top 30 Under 30 in 2017, and am a peer-reviewer of Race and Yoga, the first peer-reviewed journal in the emerging field of critical yoga studies.